Call Today | 888.828.7087

 A stomach virus is more likely to cause joint pain, muscle aches, fever, and weight loss.
 Vomiting tends to be less violent than food poisoning.
 There is a slight delay between feeling nauseous and vomiting most of the time.

 It is uncommon for individuals with food poisoning to run a fever.
-Symptoms commonly associated with foodborne illnesses include chills, sweating profusely, and projectile vomiting (sudden and particularly forceful vomiting).
+Food poisoning symptoms commonly include chills, sweating profusely, and projectile vomiting (sudden and particularly forceful vomiting).
 People with food poisoning vomit several times, often without warning.

 Individuals afflicted with a severe case of food poisoning might experience: